AgonConsole8/agon-docs/docs/MOS-API.md

 If the buffer is too short for the resolved path then a status code of `22` (Out of memory) will be returned.
 Path resolution problems may result in status codes of `5` (No path) or `4` (No file).

+***

 ## FatFS commands

 MOS makes use of FatFS to access the SD card.
 Some of FatFS's functionality is exposed via the MOS API.
 The exact API calls listed here may be expanded in later versions of MOS.

+Please note that the FatFS API calls documented below expect file paths to be fully resolved, i.e. they should not include [path prefixes](mos/System-Variables.md#path-variables) or [system variables](mos/System-Variables.md).
+This means programs running on MOS 3 should use the [`mos_resolvepath` API call](#0x38-mos_resolvepath) to resolve any paths before using them with a FatFS API call.
+If you do not resolve the path then the FatFS API call may fail or produce unexpected results.
+For many API calls you can instead open the file using the MOS API call [`mos_fopen`](#0x0a-mos_fopen) and then use [`mos_getfil`](#0x19-mos_getfil) to get a pointer to a `FIL` structure that many FatFS API calls require.

-For more information on FatFS data structures and functions, see the [FatFS documentation](http://elm-chan.org/fsw/ff/00index_e.html).
+For more information on FatFS data structures (the `FIL`, `DIR` and `FILINFO` objects), functions, and info on which bits to set in fields such as "File open mode" please see the [FatFS documentation](http://elm-chan.org/fsw/ff/00index_e.html).

 ### `0x80`: ffs_fopen